Siege of Jerez (1261): The Siege

 Alfonso, with the help of the king of Granada, Muḥammad I, besieged Jerez for one month before the citizens opened negotiations on their own initiative.
 Fearing that the valuable orchards and olive groves around the city might be damaged by prolonged warfare, they offered to submit to Castilian rule and pay Alfonso the tribute they had annually given to Ibn Abit if Alfonso left them in control of their property.
 Since he was still having difficulty bringing Christian settlers to Seville, Alfonso granted the citizens their request.
 The citizenry then gave Ibn Abit, who had remained in the alcázar (citadel), an ultimatum: come to terms with Alfonso or leave.
 The lord of Jerez negotiated the surrender of the citadel and a safe conduct for him and all his property.

 After the surrender, Alfonso placed Nuño González de Lara in charge of the alcázar with the title of alcaide (castellan).
 Nuño delegated his authority to a knight named García Gómez Carrillo.
 The alcázar was resupplied with food and weapons.
 The Muslims of Jerez remained in possession of their homes and properties inside and outside the walls.

+Aftermath

+The city was retaken and the garrison massacred by the Muslims during the Mudéjar revolt of 1264–1266.

+But the Christian troops of Alfonso X of Castile started a new siege, after which the city surrendered on 9 October 1264 (other sources cite 3 October 1266), and the entire muslim population was expelled.